 Childhood hunger is a reality and it exists in our own neighborhoods.
-Nearly 100,000 children living in the 20 counties served by the Freestore Foodbank are food insecure, meaning they aren’t always sure where they will get their next meal.
+Nearly 100,000 children in our Tri-State area may not know from where their next meal is coming.

 How Hunger Impacts Kids